Skip to content

 Grilling, steaming, boiling and baking use less fat than frying, so you can cook up a storm with some of your favourite foods while cutting back on saturated fats.
 You can also cook and bake with some Benecol spreads which is healthier than using butter or some oils.

+Aim to eat at least 5 portions of fruit and vegetables a day: This will provide you with fibre and a range of vitamins – while also keeping your plate varied and colourful.
 Some fruit and veg also contain soluble fibre which can help lower cholesterol.
 Other foods that contain soluble fibre include oats, beans, peas, lentils and chickpeas, so you can keep it interesting by mixing it up.

 Read more: